How to Make a Potential Employer Fall in Love With You

 13 More Tips About How to Impress a Potential Employer

 Looking for ways to impress a potential employer?
 Want to make your resume or job application stand out from the pack?
-During one two week time period, a Human Resources staff member reviewed 485 resumes and applications for 18 different positions.
-They interviewed 23 candidates and brought six back for a second, more intense round of interviews.
+During one two week time period, a Human Resources staff member shared that she reviewed 485 resumes and applications for 18 different positions.
+They then interviewed 23 candidates and brought six back for a second, more intense round of interviews.

-Online applications, which are the norm these days, must be targeted and formatted appropriately.
+Online applications, which are the norm, must be targeted and formatted appropriately.
 Pay just as much attention to spelling, grammar, and appearance.
 Recognize that some online application systems do not permit the submission of a cover letter and many employers don't want nor read cover letters anymore.
-If the employer does not state to submit a cover letter, it is optional.
+If the potential employer does not state to submit a cover letter, it is optional.

-Even more importantly, in this day of instantaneous electronic publishing, no one needs to photocopy 100 resumes at an instant print store.
+Even more importantly, with instantaneous printing, no one needs to photocopy 100 resumes at an instant print store for distribution.
 Customization counts.
 Customization is everything when you are looking at substantially different opportunities, too.

 Say, you are looking for a training position or a marketing position.
 The identical resume won't sell your skills for either field.